ressy/example-genbank/README.md

 # GenBank Submissions

-My notes on doing a GenBank submission using tbl2asn for file handling.
+My notes on preparing a GenBank submission on Linux using tbl2asn for file handling.
 A lot of the documentation still refers to Sequin and BankIt, but tbl2asn seems the preferred way now.

 ## Overview